October 17, 2017

 - When this initial citta vīthi ends, more such akusala-mūla PS cycles will follow, if one got “attached”.
 Even within a second, there could be thousands of such akusala-mūla PS cycles running (and each becoming stronger due to the past ones), even before one is fully consciously aware of it.

-- But as humans (with the neo cortex that slow down this fast processing; see, “Truine Brain: How the Mind Rewires the Brain via Meditation/Habits“, we have the ability to stop those akusala-mūla PS cycles from building up to doing bad speech and bad actions.
+- But as humans (with the neocortex that slows down this fast processing; see, “Truine Brain: How the Mind Rewires the Brain via Meditation/Habits“, we have the ability to stop those akusala-mūla PS cycles from building up to doing bad speech and bad actions.

 - Then our minds will become pure and we will be able to grasp more of Buddha Dhamma.
 It is a gradual process, especially initially.